256dpi/fire/README.md

 - Fields of the type `*bson.ObjectId` are treated as optional relationships
 - To one relationships can also have additional tags.

-_Note: To one relationship fields should be excluded from the generated attributes object by using the `json:"-"` struct tag._
+_Note: To one relationship fields should be excluded from the attributes object by using the `json:"-"` struct tag._

 #### Has Many Relationships